 The benefits of SSO

 There are two key benefits to SSO.
 First, it’s a very secure authentication method that gives you full control over who can access your company’s Sketch Account — your Head of Security will love it!
-Second, it makes logging into Sketch faster and easier for your team, because they won’t need to create (and remember!) new login credentials.
+Second, it makes signing into Sketch faster and easier for your team, because they won’t need to create (and remember) new sign-in credentials.

 From a technical perspective, our current SSO implementation is compliant with SAML 2.0, including JIT provisioning.
 It’s also compatible with almost every identity provider that uses the SAML 2.0 basis.

 Note: Security Assertion Markup Language (SAML) is an XML-based protocol that uses security tokens to pass information between a SAML authority (i.e., an Identity Provider or IdP) and a SAML consumer (i.e., a Service Provider — in this case, us) about a principal (usually an end user).

 When someone signs in for the first time using your preferred IdP, we’ll create a new, free Viewer Seat in your Workspace.
 Your Workspace Admin can upgrade it to an Editor Seat at any point.
 If you have a long list of users, don’t worry — contact us and we can help speed up the process.

 Keep in mind that only users that your security team has given access to through your IdP will be able to sign in to Sketch.

 Once SSO is enabled, all users in the Workspace will have to sign in via SSO.
 However, Workspace Admin(s) in the Workspace will still be able to use their sign-in credentials to access Sketch to troubleshoot configuration.